Approximate Ridesharing of Personal Vehicles Problem: A more practical new approximation algorithm

 \section{A more practical new approximation algorithm}

-In this section, we present our new approximation algorithm, which has a better running time than the approximation algorithms based on MCMP.
+In this section, we present our new approximation algorithm for the ridesharing problem with stop constraint; our algorithm has a better running time than the approximation algorithms based on MCMP.
 For our proposed algorithm, we assume the serve relation is transitive, that is, trip $i$ can serve trip $j$ and $j$ can serve trip $k$ imply $i$ can serve $k$.
 In general, if each trip has a unique preferred path and trip $i$ can serve trip $j$ implies $j$'s preferred path is a subpath of $i$'s preferred path, then the serve relation is transitive.
+For the scenarios we described in the paragraph Application of ridesharing in Section~\ref{sec-intro}, each driver always wants to use a unique preferred path $P$.
+In most cases, such a path $P$ is a shortest path.
+For school commute, the length of $P$ is usually not too long.
+There is a high chance that the shortest path of any two points within $P$ is a subpath of $P$.
+In practice, drivers may not even specify a preferred path, so a ridesharing instance satisfying the transitive serve relation may consist of trips with the preferred paths computed by a coordinator, or the road network has a unique shortest path between every pair of nodes and each trip uses the shortest path from the source to destination as the preferred path.